amrvac/amrvac/doc/welcome.md

   magnetohydrodynamics
 * Many smaller improvements to the physics modules

 From 2018, more developers have joined in to contribute in various aspects.
-They are Yuhao Zhou, Niels Claes, Wenzhi Ruan, Clément Robert and Ileyk El Mellah.
-Great ideas and important help have been received from Oliver Porth (main developer of MPI-AMRVAC v1.0), and Hector Olivares, who are the developers of the sister GRMHD code [BHAC](http://bhac.science/), the Black Hole Accretion Code.
+We explicitly mention important help from Oliver Porth (main developer of MPI-AMRVAC 1.0), and Hector Olivares, who are the developers of the sister GRMHD code [BHAC](http://bhac.science/), the Black Hole Accretion Code.